bcgov/smk-mrdt/README.md

 # smk-mrdt
-An SMK app for determining Municipal Regional District Tax rates.
+An SMK app for determining Municipal Regional District Tax.